Trius Announces Stock Option Grant

-FREDERICTON, New Brunswick , May 27, 2020 (GLOBE NEWSWIRE) -- Trius Investments Inc. (TSXV:TRU.H) (“Trius”) announces that, subject to regulatory approval, it has granted an aggregate of 950,000 incentive stock options (“Options”) to its independent directors in accordance with Trius’ stock option plan.
-These Options have a five-year term and an exercise price of $0.105 each, and vest immediately.
-The Options, and any common shares of Trius that may be issued upon their exercise, are subject to a hold period expiring four months and one day after the date of grant of the Options.
+FREDERICTON, New Brunswick, June 02, 2020 (GLOBE NEWSWIRE) -- Trius Investments Inc. (TSXV:TRU.H) (“Trius”) announces that, subject to regulatory approval, it has granted an aggregate of 210,000 incentive stock options (“Options”) to certain of its consultants in accordance with Trius’ stock option plan.
+These Options have a five-year term and an exercise price of $0.12 each, and vest immediately.
+These unpaid consultants have been engaged to provide the company with strategic corporate advice, and to help the company to evaluate new investment opportunities.

 About Trius Investments Inc.